sayalija/expression-evaluator/README.md

 Expression Evaluator
 =========

-This evaluator will evaluate expressoin and give result
+This evaluator will evaluate expression and give result

 Installation
 ============